-18. Kensington & Tacony Trail
+Priority 2: Kensington & Tacony Trail

-The Kensington & Tacony Trail is along the North Delaware River waterfront and largely along on a former K & T Rail right-of-way between roughly Princeton Avenue to the north and Old Frankford Creek near Van Kirk Street to the south.
+The Kensington & Tacony Trail is located along the North Delaware River waterfront and largely on a former rail right-of-way between roughly Princeton Avenue to the north and Old Frankford Creek near Van Kirk Street to the south.
 The project is led by the Delaware River City Corporation (DRCC) in close collaboration with Philadelphia Parks & Recreation.
 The project is funded by the City of Philadelphia, the PA Department of Conservation and Natural Resources, and other sources.
-The project score highly in project status because it is nearing complete final design documents and property acquisition is nearly complete.
+The project scored high in project status because it is nearing complete final design documents and property acquisition is nearly complete.

-The project scores in the high to medium range in demand because it is in close proximity to several schools, enables public access to a previously inaccessible area of the waterfront, and fills a gap in the walkable to public open space map.
+The project scored in the high to medium range in demand because it is in close proximity to several schools, enables public access to a previously inaccessible area of the waterfront, and fills a gap in the Walkable Access to Public Open Space map.

-The project scores very high in connectivity because it is a major riverfront trail, completes a gap in the trail network, and connects to and will be the designated East Coast Greenway.
+The project scored very high in connectivity because it is a major riverfront trail, completes a gap in the trail network, and will be part of the East Coast Greenway.

-The project scored high in feasibility because land ownership is mostly secured, there is some dedicated funding for construction, and there is dedicated stewardship and maintenance entity, the Delaware River City Corporation.
+The project scored high in feasibility because land ownership is mostly secured, there is some dedicated funding for construction, and there is a dedicated stewardship and maintenance entity, the Delaware River City Corporation.